Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 For example, the Aviv Medical Program tracks analytics to provide a detailed report of your health and progress.

-Post-Stroke Recovery: 2 Key Signs of Healing
+2 Key Signs of Ongoing Stroke Recovery

 If you find your post-stroke recovery journey is slightly different, don’t stress about it.
 Everyone is different; thus, timelines and progress will vary.
 Regardless, there are two signs of recovery you can expect: